In TOUCH with Antiquity

 The Getty Villa

 Ever wonder what it would be like to take a museum object out of its case for a closer look?
 Try the next best thing!
-Join an educator on select days at the Getty Villa and handle replica objects along with the materials and tools that ancient artists used to create the works of art on display in the galleries.
+Join an educator on select days at the Getty Villa to look closely, touch ancient fragments, and handle replica objects along with the materials and tools that ancient artists used to create the works of art on display in the galleries.